GinHikat/Portfolio/README.md

 The application will be available at [http://localhost:5173/](http://localhost:5173/).

-Or just simply open the deployed UI on Vercel [https://portfolio-ginhikats-projects.vercel.app/](https://portfolio-ginhikats-projects.vercel.app/).
+Or just simply open the UI on the Web [https://portfolio-ginhikats-projects.vercel.app/](https://portfolio-ginhikats-projects.vercel.app/).

 Enjoy!!